redstone-finance/redstone-docs/docs/smart-contract-devs/how-it-works.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 sidebar_label: "💡 How it works?"
 ---

 # 💡 How it works

-## Storage-less approach
+## Modular design

 Putting data directly into storage is the easiest to make information accessible to smart contracts.
-However, the convenience comes at a high price, as the storage access is the most costly operation in [EVM](https://ethereum.github.io/yellowpaper/paper.pdf) (20k gas for 256bit word ~ $160k for 1Mb checked 30/08/2021) making it prohibitively expensive to use.

-That's why, Redstone proposes a completely new storage-less approach.
+This approach used to work well for large update intervals and small number of assets.
+However, there are more and more tokens coming to DeFi and modern derivative protocols require much lower latency boosting the maintenance costs of the simple model.

+That's why, Redstone proposes a completely new modular design where data is first put into a data availability layer and then fetched on-chain.
+This allow us to broadcast large number of assets at high frequency to a cheaper layer and put it on chain only when required by the protocol.

+Depending of the smart contract architecture and business demands we can deliver data using 3 different models:

+- Redstone Core, where data is dynamically injected to users' transactions achieving maximum gas efficiency and maintaing great user experience as the whole process is fits into a single transaction

+- Redstone Classic, where data is put into storage catering to protocols that have a code base designed for the traditional Oracle model but would like to have efficiency and flexibility by deciding on the data update conditions

+- Redstone X, targetting the needs of the most advanced protocols such as perpetuals and derivatives by eliminating the front-running risk providing price feeds at the very next block after users' interactions

+## Data Flow

 At a top level, transferring data to an EVM environment requires packing an extra payload to a user's transaction and processing the message on-chain.